AidanAShahmaram/NomNoms/README.md

 </code></pre>

 <h3>Backend</h3>
 <p> Next we want to set up our backend.
 To begin, we need to set up the environment variables.
 These are private variables that are specific to you and should not be shared.
-This can be done using the following commands. </p>
+Let's create the file we will use to store the variables using: </p>
 <pre><code>
   cd backend
   touch .env
 </code></pre>
-<p> Enter the .env file using the text editor of your choice and add values for the following variables</p>
+<p> Enter the .env file using a text editor of your choice and add values for the following variables.</p>
 <pre><code>
   MongoKey= (input here)
   PassEncryptKey= (input here)
 </code></pre>
 <p> Currently the program is set up to use a MongoDB database that was initialized by our team.
 If you would like access to our database, you may contact a team member.
 However, we withhold the right to refuse.
-If you'd like to use your own MongoDB database, you're welcome to modify the index.js file to use your specific Mongo URL.
-Once this is done we can exit the .env file</p>
+If you'd like to use your own MongoDB database, you're welcome to modify the index.js file to access your specific Mongo URL.
+Once this is done we can exit the .env file.</p>
 <p> Before we move on, a few downloads are necessary for the server to function.
 These can be seen below:</p>
 <pre><code>
   npm install express